 What if I need care outside of my insurance network?

-How do I tell my doctor I want to seek a second opinion ?
+How do I tell my doctor I want to seek a second opinion?

 These are just some of the difficult questions patients face.
 Navigating the healthcare system is a daunting task, and it’s easy to get lost.
 That's why having a health advisor on your side is always a helpful thing.

-Having a strong understanding of your cancer diagnosis and treatment can be incredibly empowering during a time when you feel overwhelmed with information.
+Having a strong understanding of your diagnosis and treatment can be incredibly empowering during a time when you feel overwhelmed with information.
 But it’s common to refrain from asking for help because we either don’t know how to ask or want to avoid tension with the healthcare team.

 This is where a Healthcare Advisor steps in.

-Healthcare Advisors need to have a deep understanding of the healthcare system, knowledge of medical terms and treatment plans, and have strong research and communication skills.
+Healthcare Advisors need to have a deep understanding of the health care system, knowledge of medical terms and treatment plans, and have strong research and communication skills.
 They typically have a background within the medical industry, such as a registered nurse or physician, but can also come from very different backgrounds.
 They might, through their own experience, have seen the difference patient advocacy can make, drawing them to this profession.
 In all cases, they are professionals with a passion for helping people gain access to the best healthcare they can get.

 The primary responsibility of a Healthcare Advisor is to look out for your best interests and help you overcome any challenges or obstacles related to the healthcare system.